ahana-mukherjee/pomodoro-GUI-app/README.md

-# pomodoro-GUI-app
+# Pomodoro GUI App

-A simple Pomodoro timer made using Tkinter package of Python
+A simple Pomodoro timer made using Tkinter package of Python.